MaxBracco/taskmanager-app/README.md

 # taskmanager-app

-### The Task is to create a Web-GUI with a python task manager
+### The task is to create a web-GUI with a python task manager